vandanaramesh14/CS-7641Machine-Learning-Project/index.md

     <img height="250" width="400" float="left" src="kmeans_imgs/Map2.JPG">
 </p>

 Subsequent analysis involved K-Means and GMM modelling using the supervised learning datasets (i.e. incorporated more calculated features).
 This analysis was performed four the same four cities as supervised learning.
-Data was normalizes to a Gaussian distribution using StandardScaler and GMM analysis was performed using sklearn.mixture.GaussianMixture import.
+Data was normalized to a Gaussian distribution using StandardScaler and GMM analysis was performed using sklearn.mixture.GaussianMixture import.

 GMM analysis with PCA components too closely mirrored the original clusterings.
 So in order to obtain more valid analysis GMM simply ran between Price and another feature that provided meaningful representation.
 Price was compared against three features: 365 Day Room Availabbility, Number of Reviews per Month, and Average Sentiment Score (from previously discussed sentiment analysis).
 The rough equality of the components attests to the validity of the clusterings.
 The scatterplots and corresponding mappings are shown for each city below.